Treatment Phase 3:

 The prosthesis phase of restoring an implant requires an equal amount of technical expertise as the surgical because of the biomechanical considerations, especially when multiple teeth are to be restored.

-Single Teeth, Bridges and Fixed Dentures
+Single Teeth, Bridges & Fixed Dentures

 At the start of the procedure, the implant is exposed to remove the healing abutment and temporary prosthesis.